Compensation After a Multi-Vehicle Crash in Ada, OK

 “Other Drivers Caused This”

 Each insurer blames other drivers.
-This benefits plaintiffs because each insurer’s blame of other drivers can be used.
+This benefits plaintiffs because each defendant’s testimony about others can be used.

 “The Plaintiff Was at Fault”